Mamuka Khazaradze: Chateau Mukhrani

 Chateau Mukhrani is an old royal Georgian winery that first exported Georgian wines 130 years ago.
 The modern company, Chateau Mukhrani was founded in 2002 by Mamuka Khazaradze and Badri Japaridze and their business partners.

 Trial

-A criminal charge was filed against Khazaradze and his business partner, alleging that they were involved in money-laundering, after he announced formation of Lelo for Georgia.
+A criminal charge was filed against Khazaradze and his business partner, alleging that they were involved in money-laundering, after he announced formation of Lelo for Georgia political movement.
 It was deemed as an attack on political pluralism in Georgia.
 In 2022, the Tbilisi City Court found Mamuka Khazaradze, Badri Japaridze and Avtandil Tsereteli – initially charged with money-laundering – guilty of fraud and sentenced them to seven years of prison.
 However, they were not subject to imprisonment as the statute of limitations had already expired by the time of the ruling.